 Understanding the treatment options for meth addiction can help friends and family support their loved one during this difficult time.
 It can also assist these individuals in finding a program that best serves their loved one’s needs.

-The best treatment plans are individualized, that is, treatment is tailored to meet the unique recovery needs, lifestyle, and history of each person.
+The best treatment plans are individualized to meet each person’s unique recovery needs, lifestyle, and history.
 Because of this, each client’s journey through treatment and recovery can be a little bit different.

 At the core, methamphetamine treatment is made up of several different treatment types.
 Some people may take part in only one service, while other plans may use several.